 As day becomes night Chinatown’s street food stalls take over the streets of decades-old shophouse restaurants.
 It seems to work despite the traffic.
 It’s loud.
 The thousands of neon lights throw distorted shadows on the wet bitumen.
 Oily woks sizzle with noodles.
 Chilli heat clears my sinuses.

 ‘Good for your soul’ ginger-rich soup is worthy of a restaurant table but here it’s standing room only.
 Fried flour ‘doughnuts’ from Pa Tong go Savoey is the hottest item on the strip.
 Chocolate dip or condensed milk?
 Pandan coconut or crispy shredded pork?
-They’re all worthy of that star awarded by the Michelin guides.
+They’re all worthy of that star awarded by the Michelin inspectors.